Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Experimental results

 While each bearing was recorded under four different operating conditions, our results suggest that this intra-bearing variation is insufficient to compensate for the limited inter-bearing diversity, which is manifested mostly in splits where the model performances reach values around 0.5.
 In these cases, the unique physical signature of each bearing appears to be the dominant feature, making it difficult for the model to generalize to unseen components.
 On the other hand, results with Envelope Spectrum, a more specialized input representation, showed us that specialized features may contribute to reduce the impact of memorization.

 To empirically validate this diversity-limitation hypothesis, we replicated the split-proportion analysis performed on the UORED-VAFCLS dataset.
+Because the number of bearings differs across fault classes (e.g., six healthy bearings and five outer-race bearings) in this dataset, we adapted the experimental protocol to ensure exact train-test proportions.
+Specifically, for each split configuration, the test set was first constructed by randomly selecting the required number of bearings per health state (e.g., two bearings per class for a 3:2 ratio) and the training set was then formed by randomly sampling the corresponding number of bearings per class from the remaining pool.

 As depicted in Figure \ref{fig:pu-diversity}, a clear and monotonic increase in the mean Macro AUROC was observed as the proportion of bearings in the training set increased.
-Although the overall performance remains low, this direct correlation provides strong evidence that the lack of component diversity is the principal bottleneck limiting model generalization on this dataset.
+Although the overall performance remains relatively low, this direct correlation provides strong evidence that the lack of component diversity is the principal bottleneck limiting model generalization on this dataset.